 Freight is the movement of goods into and through the state by means of roads and highways, railways, ports and waterways, and airports.
-Very few items purchased in the Rhode Island or the region are made or grown locally.
 Residents and businesses depend on freight transportation for nearly everything including what we eat, wear, and use.
 Freight movement has a huge impact on our daily lives and on the economic vitality of the state and the region.
-The effectiveness of the transportation system to move both people and goods has a direct impact on the economy and on the cost of everything purchased.
+In addition to providing important materials for the production of goods in the state, this freight movement supports Rhode Island jobs.

 In Rhode Island, most of the freight corridors run north to south.
 The main freight corridors for trucks include Interstate 95, Interstate 295, Route 4, and Route 146.
 The main rail freight corridor is the Amtrak Northeast Corridor.
 The marine shipping corridor is Narragansett Bay via the Port of Davisville within the Quonset Business Park and the Port of Providence.
 East-west freight corridors are primarily limited to truck freight on Interstate 195, Route 6, and Route 44.
 In addition, rail connects Rhode Island to the national and Canadian rail networks through interchanges in MA, CT, and NY.

 Freight planning is an important and ongoing component of Rhode Island’s transportation planning processes as it impacts the economy, safety, congestion, air quality, and quality of life.
 Building on ongoing state efforts to generate economic development and support a competitive freight system, the Division of Planning has completed the Rhode Island Statewide Freight & Goods Movement Plan.
 The Plan evaluates goods movement via air, rail, truck, and marine transport.